yi-jiayu/blog/content/posts/url-to-asn/index.md

 It's important to remember that the ubiquitous `wwww` in front of many websites is a subdomain just like `blog` in `blog.jiayu.co`.
 The `www` version of a URL can have its own `A` and `AAAA` records and resolve to an entirely different IP from the non-`www` version.
 Usually, but not always, the `www` version of a URL is used for the website you visit in a browser.
 This is why we get different results for `apple.com` and `www.apple.com`, and `airbnb.com` and `www.airbnb.com`.

-Finally, an interesting side-effect of the role of location in DNS queries:
+Finally, an example of the role of location in DNS queries:

 ```console
 $ asn www.gov.sg